The PREVENT-COVID Study

 Participants will be asked to answer a short online questionnaire about their basic demographics and health.
 They will also be sent a kit in the mail to collect an at-home self-administered finger prick blood sample before and after COVID-19 vaccination.
-A small number of participants will also be asked for blood to be collected from a vein.
-There will be a total of up to 8 study visits over 18 months.
+A small number of participants will be asked for blood to be collected from a vein, and will have to come to the study centre.
+The study will involve up to 8 samples over 19 months.

 How much of a time commitment is this study?

 Approximately 90-180 minutes.